FernandoMurillo1/Wazuh-SIEM-Home-Lab---Security-Monitoring-and-Threat-Detection-/README.md

 powershell -ExecutionPolicy Bypass -Command "Get-Process"

-THis behavior mimics techniques used in real attacks where malicious scripts bypass security policies to execute commands.
+This behavior mimics techniques used in real attacks where malicious scripts bypass security policies to execute commands.

 Wazuh analyzes these logs and can detect:
 - Suspicous PowerShell execution